micoo227/Michael-Renda-Portfolio/index.md

 ## Welcome!

+### Newton's Gumball Rally

+Newton's Gumball Rally is an educational STEM game made for kids in grades 2-5.

 ### Game Jam Project

 Embedded below is a short playthrough of my group's submission for a class Hackathon.
 I worked with 4 other people to complete this game in roughly 72 hours, and received first place by a panel of judges.
 Additionally, we had to fit our game into the theme of being "stuck in a loop," so we decided on a 2D infinite side-scroller where the player runs away from demons and dodges obstacles for as long as possible.